 The emergence of a new pandemic can lead to media hype, misinformation, and the promotion of interventions that lack supportive scientific evidence.
 This puts patients at risk and could lead to increased transmission due to loss of faith in non-pharmaceutical interventions that we know are effective in slowing COVID-19 transmission.
 Interpreting and understanding rapidly evolving scientific research can be challenging for the media and public.
 This challenge is exacerbated in the current era of social media and the broader availability or “preprint” research papers that have not yet undergone review by scientific peers.
 Even among peer-reviewed research, quality of data and the relationship between the data and the authors’ conclusions (both in the publication and in media engagement) is widely variable.

 We aim to provide here independent analysis and information resources with a particular focus on the research pipelines for the diagnosis, treatment, and prevention of SARS-CoV-2 infection and COVID-19 disease.
-Our main COVID-19 Pipeline page contains statements and resources on key topics.
+For the latest public comments and publications on COVID-19 from TAG and partners, check out our Newsfeed, and for more on COVID-19 from external sources, including links to up-to-date information on vaccine and treatment research pipelines, please visit our Resources page.
 Our Myth Busters page debunks common and dangerous myths.
-For the latest public comments and publications on COVID-19 from TAG and partners, check out our Newsfeed, and for more on COVID-19 from external sources, please visit our Resources page.
+Our Community Engagement page features materials and webinars produced by an ongoing collaboration between TAG, the COVID-19 Prevention Trials Network (CoVPN) and the Black AIDS Institute (supported by CoVPN).

 - High-quality, ethical, rigorous, well-designed, well-controlled clinical trials are essential for strengthening our ability to diagnose, treat, and prevent SARS-CoV-2 infection and COVID-19 disease.